ChocZeChoc/Recipe/pages/Recipe.md

 			- Freeze the cookies for about 15mins, after chilled bring out the cookies add a scoop of ice cream between the cookies.
 And freeze for 3hours before eating.
 	- [[Chocolate chip cookies]]
 		- [[Ingredient]]
+			- 100g All purpose flour
-			- 235g All purpose flour
+			- 135g All purpose flour
 			- 2 tsp salt
 			- 1 tsp Baking soda
 			- 225g browned butter